Couchers-org/couchers/foundation/contributor-guide.md

 * **Team Lead**: Jesse
 * **Goals**: to define the policies under which the Couchers.org user base operates, the processes for acting on violation of policies, and to implement those processes.

-We sometimes categorise the teams into *product teams* in charge of building and fostering the product (frontend, backend, UI/UX design, graphic design), and *community teams* in charge of building and fostering the community (marketing, community, support and moderation).
+We sometimes categorise the teams into *product teams* in charge of building and fostering the product (web, mobile, backend, UI/UX design, graphic design), and *community teams* in charge of building and fostering the community (marketing, community, support and moderation).

 # Expectations